 If you hire a company or individual without having the ability to verify their qualifications and expertise, it may end up costing you more in the long run.
-If the serviceman or woman doesn’t have the qualifications to properly fix your specific air conditioner, you may end up needing a second, more experienced technician to fix their mistakes and it could end up costing you multiple service charges.
+If the serviceman or woman doesn’t have the qualifications to properly fix your specific air conditioner, you may end up needing a second, more experienced technician to fix their mistakes and it could end up costing you multiple Trip Charges.

 Myth 2: Working with a small business is better.

 Working with small businesses can be wonderful for some small fixes – it’s great for the local business, good for the economy, and likely even wonderful for your pocket book.
 But use caution: small businesses or one-person companies could let you down.
 If something goes wrong, they may merely disappear and not be there to fix it, or they could not have the manpower to get to you quickly, which is a problem if your air conditioner dies in the extreme temperatures of summer.

 Paying a little bit more for a bigger, more established and reliable company can come with perks that help offer you more assurance, including a one-year satisfaction guarantee, excellent workmanship, a large certified team of servicemen and women who provide you service 24/7/365, and the peace of mind that they’ll be there if you ever require their services.

 Myth 3: You can use any type of refrigerant in your air conditioning system.